Can it get any more competitive?

 What to insure

-It is recommended you take pictures of all your gear, have copies of all the receipts to show purchase price and write down the serial number.
+It is recommended that you take pictures of all your gear, keep copies of all the receipts to show the purchase price, and record the serial numbers.
 I would recommend making a spreadsheet to show:

 • date purchased

-Most policies that specialize for the photographer will include your computer gear as well.
-For your computer gear list things like:
+Most policies that specialize in photography will also include your computer gear.
+For your computer gear list, things like:

 • Computer